jmwaigom/Data-Wrangling-in-Python/README.md

 ![columns3](https://github.com/jmwaigom/Data-Wrangling-in-Python/assets/155841258/a7718bc0-7c37-460b-a848-54688e977e96)

 Null values will be explored first.
 To return only columns that had null values, the following code was executed.
-It appears that bathroom and calendar_updated columns are completely empty.
+It appears that bathrooms and calendar_updated columns are completely empty.
 For that reason, they were dropped.

 ```